danielevalverde/jnose-tests/README.md

 # jnose-tests

-repository with the tests for JNose tool
+repository with tests for JNose tool